 31 March 31 March

-2024 2023
+2025 2024

 £000 £000

-Short term creditors:
+Short-term creditors:

-Other payables 1,513 1,459
+Accruals and receipts in advance 1,422 1,513

-Balance at 31 March 1,513 1,459
+Balance at 31 March 1,422 1,513

 15. Collaborative Arrangements

 Local Collaboration

 Both Norfolk and Suffolk Constabularies are collaborating extensively across a range of service areas.
 At the point where collaborative opportunities are identified as able to deliver efficiencies, savings or improved service then the PCC is required to give their approval to collaborate.
 This is recognised by Norfolk and Suffolk alike.